ton-community/ton-docs/docs/participate/run-nodes/run-docker.md

 ```
 When connected to MyTonCtrl, an automatic verification for updates is performed.
 If any updates are detected, a message is displayed"_MyTonCtrl update available.
 Please update it with `update` command._"

-Update is done by means of the command update by indication of a necessary branch
+Update is done using the update command by specifying the necessary branch
 ```bash
 MyTonCtrl> update mytonctrl2
 ```